Marshall L. Shepard

 Marshall Lorenzo Shepard, Sr. (July 10, 1899 – February 21, 1967) was an American Christian clergyman and politician.
 Affiliated with the Democratic Party, his political career was focused in the city of Philadelphia.

 Born to an African American family in North Carolina, he came to Philadelphia to serve as pastor of Mount Olivet Tabernacle Baptist Church, a black Baptist congregation.
-He worked as pastor there for forty years and gained a national reputation as a preacher, rising to prominence within the denomination.
+He worked as a pastor there for forty years.
+He gained a national reputation as a preacher, rising to prominence within the denomination.
 Shepard also became involved in Democratic politics in Philadelphia.
 He was elected to three terms in the Pennsylvania General Assembly and three terms on the Philadelphia City Council, where he served until his death in 1967.

 Early life and education

 Shepard was born July 10, 1899, in Oxford, North Carolina, the son of Robert Shepard and Pattie Gilliam Shepard.
 Robert Shepard was born a slave and later became a Baptist minister and the superintendent of the Colored Orphanage Asylum of North Carolina.
 Pattie Shepard was also involved in charitable work and served as the head of the Women's Baptist Home Convention of North Carolina.
 Marshall Shepard followed his parents in joining the First Baptist Church of Oxford.
 He attended Slater State Normal School in Winston-Salem, North Carolina, then received his Doctor of Divinity in 1921 from Virginia Union University, a historically black university in Richmond, Virginia.

 After graduation, Shepard moved to New York City, where he received additional education at the City College of New York and the Union Theological Seminary.
 From 1922 to 1923, he served as secretary for religious work at the 135th Street branch of the YMCA in Harlem.
 In 1923, he married Willia Lucille Owens, with whom he had two sons.
 That same year, he was hired as assistant pastor at the Abyssinian Baptist Church in Harlem, of which Adam Clayton Powell Sr. was the pastor.